harrison-lab-git/lab-website/content/contact/index.md

 widget: contact

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 130
+weight: 10

 title:
-subtitle:
+subtitle:Dave

 content:
   # Automatically link email and phone or display as text?